zhangchen98/Awesome-Aerial-VLN/README.md

 ## Introduction

-A curated list of **Aerial Vision-and-Language Navigation (VLN)** papers, datasets, platforms, and related resources.
-Aerial VLN aims to enable autonomous drones to **navigate in real-world environments** via **natural language instructions**.

-**Aerial-VLN** is a new frontier in Embodied AI that combines:
+**Aerial Vision-and-Language Navigation (VLN)** aims to enable autonomous drones to **navigate in real-world environments** via **natural language instructions**.
+It is a new frontier in Embodied AI that combines:
 - UAV-based perception
 - Natural language understanding
 - Vision-language grounding and planning.

-This repository collects academic efforts in this interdisciplinary field, from task definitions to methods and deployment.
+This repository collects academic efforts in this interdisciplinary field, from papers, datasets, platforms, and related resources.

 ---